the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // 'Robin'
 ~~~~~~~

 What's interesting about this, is that this is also called a variable initialization, because a value is assigned to the variable.
 So declaring and initializing a variable can happen in one line of code.
-In contrast, if no value is assigned, it's called only **variable declaration**:
+In contrast, if no value is assigned, it's only a **variable declaration**:

 {title="index.js",lang="javascript"}
 ~~~~~~~